OmniLayer/omniwallet/database/SQLstatements.md

 order by
 	PropertyID
 ```

-1. Get a Balance & Values for an Address & Currency
+### Get Balances & Values for an Address & Currency
 ```
-select
+Select
 	ab.PropertyID
 	, ab.BalanceAvailable
 	, (ab.BalanceAvailable * Rate1For2) ValueAvailable